Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Abstract

 \section{Abstract}

-We study the problem of real-time detection of covariance structure changes in high-dimensional streaming data, motivated by applications such as robotic swarm monitoring.
-Building upon the spiked covariance model, we propose the \emph{multi-rank Subspace-CUSUM} procedure, which extends the classical CUSUM framework by tracking the top principal components to approximate a likelihood ratio.
-We provide a theoretical analysis of the proposed method by characterizing the expected detection statistics under both pre- and post-change regimes and offer principled guidance for selecting the drift and threshold parameters to control the false alarm rate.
-The effectiveness of our method is demonstrated through simulations and a real-world application to robotic swarm behavior data.
+We study real-time detection of low-rank changes in the covariance structure of high-dimensional streaming data, motivated by robotic swarm monitoring.
+Building on the spiked covariance model, we propose the Multi-rank Subspace-CUSUM (MRS-C) procedure, which extends classical CUSUM by tracking projection energy onto an estimated signal subspace.
+We analyze performance by characterizing the expected detection delay (EDD) under a prescribed average run length (ARL), deriving closed-form asymptotically optimal choices of the window size and drift.
+We further prove that MRS-C is first-order asymptotically optimal relative to the oracle Exact CUSUM, with an explicit efficiency constant that depends on heterogeneity in spike strengths.
+When the signal rank is unknown, we use a parallel procedure.
+Simulations and robotic swarm-behavior data illustrate robustness and effectiveness.